Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic Remedies for Atopic Dermatitis Treatment

-The top listed homeopathic medicines for treating cases of Atopic Dermatitis are Graphites, Petroleum, Sulphur, Natrum Mur, Rhus Tox, Arsenic Album, Mezereum, Galphimia Glauca and Histaminum.
+The top listed homeopathic medicines for treating cases of Atopic Dermatitis are Graphites, Petroleum, Sulphur, Natrum Mur, Rhus Tox, Arsenic Album and Mezereum.

 1. Graphites – Top Homeopathic Remedy For Atopic Dermatitis

-Graphites is one of the best homeopathic medicines for managing Atopic Dermatitis.
-It proves highly effective when there is dry, rough skin.
-It may have cracks as well.
-Though it can be used for any affected skin area but it works most prominently on lesions in the bends of elbows or bend of knees, neck and behind the ear.
-Keeping aside dryness, it is equally effective for cases where skin vesicles (fluid-filled bumps) occur that ooze sticky, gluey discharge.
-Graphites also brings good results in eczema on face, nose, chin.
+Graphites is one of the best homeopathic medicines for managing atopic dermatitis.
+It proves highly effective for treating dry, rough skin which may develop cracks .
+Though it can be used for any affected skin area, it works most prominently on lesions in the bends of elbows or bends of knees, neck and behind the ear.
+Keeping aside dryness, it is equally effective for cases where skin vesicles (fluid-filled bumps) appear that ooze sticky, gluey discharge.
+Graphites also brings good results in eczema on the face, nose, and chin.

 2. Petroleum – For Dry, Cracked Skin

 Petroleum is an ideal medicine when the skin gets dry and cracked.
 Bleeding occurs from the cracks.
-The lesions with time get thickened and covered with crusts.
-Marked burning and itching also accompany the cracks.
-The flare of Atopic Dermatitis with dry, cracked skin in winter is highly characteristic to use Petroleum.
+With time, the lesions become thick and get covered with crusts.
+There is marked burning and itching.
+Atopic dermatitis with dry, cracked skin in winter is highly characteristic to use Petroleum.

 3. Sulphur – To Manage Skin Itching

-Sulphur is a leading medicine most frequently used in treating Atopic Dermatitis.
+Sulphur is a leading medicine most frequently used in treating atopic dermatitis.
 The main complaint for which it is used is intolerable skin itching.
 The skin is excessively dry with scales and intolerable itching.
 In majority of cases, the itching is at its peak at night or when the person’s body gets warm in bed.
-Scratching is followed by a burning sensation on skin.
+Scratching is followed by a burning sensation on the skin.
 Relapse of dermatitis in the spring season or in damp weather is also effectively dealt with this medicine.
-Homeopathic remedy Sulphur must always be considered as the first line of treatment for Atopic Dermatitis that is being suppressed by use of local medications like ointments or any other form of external medication.
+Homeopathic remedy Sulphur must always be considered as the first line of treatment for atopic dermatitis that is being suppressed by the use of local medications like ointments or any other form of external medication.

 4. Natrum Mur – For Rash / Eruptions In Bends Of Limbs And Scalp Margin

-Natrum Mur is beneficial for rash/eruptions appearing in bends of limbs that include crease of elbow and back of knee.
+Natrum Mur is beneficial for treating rashes/eruptions appearing in the bends of limbs that include the crease of the elbow and the back of the knee.
 The eruptions may be dry or ooze fluid.
 Warmth and heat worsen the condition for using Natrum Mur.
-Additionally, the eruptions occur specifically at the margins of scalp.
-The eruptions are dry with rawness of skin along the margin of scalp.
+Additionally, the eruptions occur specifically at the margins of the scalp.
+The eruptions are dry with rawness of skin along the margin of the scalp.
 Crusting may also occur along the hairline.
 Taking salt worsens the condition.
 Persons needing it may also suffer nasal allergy with marked sneezing, runny nose along with dermatitis complaint.

 5. Rhus Tox – For Eruptions With Thick Crusts That Ooze Fluid